-In some cases (i.e. for certain channel types such as Studio channels) the port assignment is exclusive.
+In some cases (i.e. for certain channel types) the port assignment is exclusive.
 Once a port has been assigned to such a bus or channel, it should not be assigned to another bus since the assignment to the first bus is broken in that case.